pjeena/Podcasts-recommender-system-using-sentence-transformers/README.md

 ***
 * Enter a podcast(for ex Lex Fridman Podcast) which he/she has listened before
-* Enter a general theme like health, technology and machine learning , climate , language learning etc.
+* Enter a general theme or description like health, technology and machine learning , climate , language learning etc.

 When a user enters a query, an averaged word-embedding vector is generated and compared with the embeddings of the dataset using cosine-similarities to generate similarity scores.
-The top n(5 , 10 or 20....) podcasts are recommended based on the calculated similarity scores.
+The top n(5 , 10 or 20....) podcasts are recommended based on the similarity scores.